Somali Air Force: Ogaden War (1977–1978)

-Status in 1980-1981
+Status in 1980–1981

 According to Nelson et al. in 1980, out of approximately twenty-one Somali combat aircraft, less than half a dozen — MiG-17s and MiG-21s — were reportedly kept operational by Pakistani mechanics.
 Six Italian single-engine SIAI-Marchetti SF.26OW trainer/tactical support aircraft delivered in late 1979 were reportedly grounded the following year because of the lack of 110-octane gasoline in Somalia for the piston-engined aircraft.
 The shortage of combat aircraft was reportedly being addressed by the planned delivery of thirty Chinese Shenyang J-6 fighter-bombers, which began to arrive in the country in 1981.

-The Library of Congress Country Studies wrote in 1992-93 that: "..there [were] numerous unconfirmed reports of Somali-South African military cooperation.
+The Library of Congress Country Studies wrote in 1992–93 that: "..there [were] numerous unconfirmed reports of Somali-South African military cooperation.
 The relationship supposedly began on December 18, 1984, when South African Foreign Minister Pik Botha visited Somalia to hold discussions with Barre.
 The two leaders reportedly signed a secret communiqué granting South African Airways landing rights in Somalia and the South African Navy access to the ports of Kismayo and Berbera.
 It was said that Somalia also agreed to sell South Africa eight MiG-21 fighters.
 In exchange, South Africa supposedly arranged to ship spare parts and ammunition for Hawker Hunter fighter aircraft that the United Arab Emirates had supplied to Somalia, and to cover the salaries of ten former Rhodesian Air Force pilots already in Somalia helping to train Somali pilots and technicians and flying combat missions in the north."

 On 28 October 1985, a Somali MiG-21 crashed.

+An Air Defence Command – seemingly a fourth service – was formed by the late 1980s.
+In 1987, according to U.S. Defense Intelligence Agency records, it was 3,500 strong, headquartered in Mogadishu, with seven anti-aircraft gun/surface-to-air missile brigades and one radar brigade.